vaperion/blade/README.md

 > implemented `CommandFeedback`, `HelpGenerator`, `BladePlatform` or `Sender` yourself,
 > you'll need to update your code for this change.

-Blade is an easy-to-use command framework based on annotations.
+Blade is an annotation-based command framework for Minecraft Paper, Bukkit, Velocity, Fabric Minestom, and Hytale, with native Brigadier integration.

 If you make any changes or improvements to the project, please consider making a pull request to merge your changes back into the upstream project.
 If you find any issues please open an issue.

 This project follows [Semantic Versioning](https://semver.org/).